 Restoring is easier and faster with differential backups, but an incremental backup requires less disk space.

 Another way to start backups automatically is to use Windows Task Scheduler (more ..).
 This method has some advantages especially when implemented on a server (reduced usage of resources, runs with any user account).
 To create alternating backups with this function in a convenient way, I developed the utility program PbPlaner (see screenshot below).
 It is part of the distribution package of Personal Backup (see Windows start menu ⇒ All Programs ⇒ Personal Backup).

-Important note: PbPlaner as part of the package Personal Backup Version 6.0 requires Windows Task Scheduler version 2 which has been available since Windows Vista.
+Important note: The current PbPlaner version requires Windows Task Scheduler version 2 which has been available since Windows Vista.
 Hence, the program cannot be used under Windows XP any more.

 You can configure several alternating backups using this program.
 Their properties

 are displayed as a list.
 If the third column shows an A, the

 associated schedule is registered in Windows Task Scheduler (see below).